YuhanZhen/SAGM-for-Credit-Risk-Prediction/README.md

 ## Paper data and code

-This is the code for the PAKDD 2022 Paper.
+This is the code for the WISE 2022 Paper.
 [Self-attention Graph Neural Network with Multi-task Learning for Credit RiskPrediction]().
 We have implemented our methods in **Pytorch**.

 ![SAGNN](SAGNN.png)